Ranunculaceae: Subdivision

-but by 1988 he had reduced Coptidoideae to a tribe within Isopyroideae, leaving five subfamilies, an arrangement he continued in his 1993 monograph, dividing the larger subfamilies into tribes, though by then Paeonia and Glaucidium were no longer considered to belong to Ranunculaceae.
+However, by 1988 he had reduced Coptidoideae to a tribe within Isopyroideae, leaving five subfamilies, an arrangement he continued in his 1993 monograph, dividing the larger subfamilies into tribes, although by then Paeonia and Glaucidium were no longer considered to belong to Ranunculaceae.
 Paeonia was separated from Ranuculaceae and placed in its own family of Paeoniaceae (order Saxifragales).
 Other genera originally included in Ranunculaceae include Circaeaster, which was placed in its own family Circaeasteraceae.

 Tamura's complete system was structured as follows;